-Is lighting the U.S. Flag at night required?
+Is lighting U.S. Flag required at night?
 The answer is a matter of interpretation and good judgment.
-A direct spotlight on the flag at night may not be required!
+Therefore a direct spotlight on the flag at night may not be required!

 Does the U.S. Flag need to have a direct light shining on it during hours of darkness?
 On first analysis, the answer seems to be “Yes”.
 The Flag Code states “The flag may be displayed 24 hours a day if properly illuminated during the hours of darkness.”[I]

 What does the term “properly illuminated” mean?
 Upon further research, it is noted that the term “properly illuminated” has not been explained/defined in The Flag Code.
 The Congressional Research Service in a publication titled The United States Flag: Federal Law Relating to Display and Associated Questions dated February 7, 2011 has explained that “… the dignity accorded to the flag is preserved by lighting that prevents its being enveloped in darkness.” [ii] (Emphasis added) Note that this explanation does not require a light to be directly shining on the flag.

 In further understanding the concepts of “proper illumination” and “preventing being enveloped in darkness”, it is relevant to note an explanation by the American Legion.
 This organization states that “Proper illumination is… having a light source sufficient to illuminate the flag so it is recognizable as such by the casual observer.”[iii]
 Again, note that the American Legion does not call for a light shining directly on the flag.